"I have been very happy with my experience with NMI. I would recommend the school to anyone interested in midwifery." ~ an NMI graduate

 ~ an NMI Student

 We believe that the study of midwifery is a self-motivated and organic process, springing forth from the fertile ground of community and family.
-Just as there have always been and will always be birthing women and birthing people, so the midwife is called into practice.
-It is our experience that the midwifery model of care is best upheld by students who have trained in their own communities and have become an integral part of the local birth network by the time they are ready to work independently.
+Just as there have always been and will always be birthing women/persons, so the midwife is called into practice.
+It is our experience that the midwifery model of care is best upheld by students who have studied in their own communities and have become an integral part of the local birth network by the time they are ready to work independently.

 We further believe that birth is a transformational process for everyone involved, with its own intrinsic value for personal growth and development.
-We support woman-centered and pregnant person-centered birth and seek to uphold the rights of women and pregnant people to define their needs and identify their support systems.
-While midwives set parameters of safety, it is birthing women and birthing people who, through the process of informed consent, make decisions regarding their care and the care of their babies.
+We support woman/pregnant person centered birth, and seek to uphold the rights of women/pregnant persons to define their needs and identify their support systems.
+While midwives set parameters of safety, it is birthing women/persons who, through the process of informed consent, make decisions regarding their care and the care of their babies.

 It is our purpose to prepare midwives for the scope of practice outlined by the Midwives Alliance of North America (MANA) core competencies, the North American Registry of Midwives (NARM) certification guidelines, the California Midwifery licensing requirements as well as many other state licensure requirements, and International Confederation of Midwives (ICM) International Definition of the Midwife.